Majestic landscape of snowy Alps

 What are the best months for a gourmet hike?

-Is it necessary to book in the refuges?
+Is it necessary to book in refuges?

 Yes, especially in high season.
 Some popular establishments fill up several weeks in advance for dinners.

-Can you buy cheese directly on site?
+Can one buy cheese directly on-site?

-Are the itineraries accessible to children?
+Are the routes accessible to children?

 Are there vegetarian options?